Synovex One GrassThis page contains information on Synovex One Grass for veterinary use.

 150 mg trenbolone acetate and 21 mg estradiol benzoate per implant

-SUBCUTANEOUS IMPLANTS FOR STEERS AND HEIFERS (SLAUGHTER, STOCKER AND FEEDER)
+SUBCUTANEOUS IMPLANTS FOR PASTURE STEERS AND HEIFERS (SLAUGHTER, STOCKER AND FEEDER)

-SYNOVEX ONE Grass (trenbolone and estradiol extended release implant) is a growth promoting implant containing 150 mg of trenbolone acetate and 21 mg of estradiol benzoate with a porous polymer film coating that extends the pay-out period of the final formulation up to 200 days.
+SYNOVEX ONE Grass (trenbolone acetate and estradiol benzoate extended-release implants) is a growth promoting implant containing 150 mg of trenbolone acetate and 21 mg of estradiol benzoate with a porous polymer film coating that extends the pay-out period of the final formulation up to 200 days.
 Each implant consists of six pellets.
 Ten implants are provided in each cartridge.

-The ten-dose cartridge of SYNOVEX ONE Grass is designed to be used exclusively with a Synovex SX10 Gun.
+The ten-dose cartridge of SYNOVEX ONE Grass is designed to be used exclusively with a Synovex applicator.

 ANIMAL SAFETY WARNING: Bulling, vaginal and rectal prolapse, udder development, ventral edema and elevated tailheads have occasionally been reported in heifers administered SYNOVEX ONE Grass implants.